Skills Alliance for Ukraine

 Global partnerships.
 Local impact.

-The international platform uniting partners to equip Ukrainians with the competences needed to rebuild the country and thrive in a modern European economy.
+The international platform unites partners to equip Ukrainians with the competences needed to rebuild the country and thrive in a modern European economy.

 Ukrainians to be qualified by 2027